RamblingCookieMonster/PSRabbitMq/README.md

-PSRabbitMq
+PSRabbitMQ
 =============

-PowerShell module to send and receive messages from a RabbitMq server.
+PowerShell module to send and receive messages from a RabbitMQ server.

 All credit to @gpduck, all blame for butchering to @ramblingcookiemonster.